roman-milk/roman-milk.github.io/cvsn.md

  As soon as we were in the door, I turned her to face me.
 Grasping her hair in my fist, I kissed her mouth hard.
 She grabbed my shirt and pulled at it, freeing it.
 Then I was pulling it over my head, and she was fighting with my belt to get into my pants.
 She was bent over at the waist, leaning over, and tugging at them.
 I stepped back, kicking off my shoes, and stepped out of my pants.
 I was not wearing underwear, and my fully hard cock sprung free.

  Cathy dropped to her knees and looking up into my eyes, licked the length of my cock, before taking it into her mouth.
 She was a consummate cock-sucker, playing with my balls, stroking my cock, laving the head with her tongue, and taking me deep in her mouth.
 She seemed to anticipate my desires, knowing when to speed things up, when to tease, when to stroke me hard and fast.
 Her eyes would lock onto mine for long seconds, and then her attention would return to the simple feat of servicing my cock, with every bit of her essence dedicated to that effort.
-Report_Story #3